andreas-jonsson/vbados/README.md

 The two TSRs have a resident part (which stays in memory) and a transient part (which is only used to handle command line arguments, load the resident part, and configure it; but otherwise doesn't stay in memory).
 The resident part is entirely in one segment (`RESGROUP`), including all the data it will need.
-All other segments will be dropped once the driver is installed (including the C runtime!).
+All other segments will be unloaded once the driver is installed (including the C runtime!).

 VBMOUSE is the only "native" free DOS mouse driver written in C I'm aware of.